Supporting speech and language therapy in your work

 Preceptorships are recommended for speech and language therapists entering the profession, returning to the profession after a significant break or in bases where they are undertaking a significant change in their clinical and professional role or scope of practice (include international recruits).

-Improving your awareness of speech and language therapy
+Improve your awareness of speech and language therapy

 The Box

-Developed specifically to aid communication work in the Justice System, The Box is a free, online learning service designed to give professionals in the justice system the ability to identify communication issues and the skills to support individuals experiencing them.
+Developed specifically to aid communication work in the justice system, The Box is a free, online learning service designed to give professionals in the justice system the ability to identify communication issues and the skills to support individuals experiencing them.

 Communication Access UK